fkurz/enum-type/README.md

 - which can be enumerated by the natural numbers
 - and whose indexes are associated with a set of names

-This specification implies that $C$ is not necessarily a set and can contain values of arbitrary and not necessarily one and the same type.
-This is a comparatively weak approach in terms of type safety.
-However, on the plus side—by requiring enumerability over the natural numbers—we guarantee fixed iteration order and ordering/comparability.
+Implicitely $C$ is not necessarily a set and can contain values of arbitrary and not necessarily one and the same type.
+This is an intentionally weak approach in terms of type safety which might provide a wider range of use.

+By requiring enumerability over the natural numbers—we can guarantee fixed iteration order and also gain ordering/comparability.
 Moreover—by associating the indexes of the values with names—we get hash map like value access and mnemonics for the values which may improve readability and self-documentation properties of our code.

 ## Translation to JavaScript

 An enumerable type as specified above can be implemented in JavaScript as an `Object` with mixed `String` and `Number` keys where the string keys map to the index of their associated valuesimplement the numbering the values to their order number and the string keys map names to order numbers.

----
+> ---

 **EXAMPLE:** The enumerable type for card suits could be defined as